Brighton: Can the Seagulls keep pace at the top end of the Premier League as they prepare to face Tottenham this weekend?

 In terms of results, Brighton have the same record this season as they did after seven games in 2021-22; winning four, drawing two and only losing once.
 The crucial difference, however, is they've scored six more (14) than they had at the same stage last term (8).

 It's a compelling step forward.
 They are also outperforming their xG.
 And all after losing their two highest value assets in the summer transfer window - Marc Cucurella to Chelsea and Yves Bissouma to Tottenham.
-Those two London clubs, incidentally, sandwich Brighton between in the table: Spurs one place ahead, Chelsea one behind.
+Both London clubs, incidentally, sandwich Brighton in the table: Spurs one place ahead, Chelsea one behind.

-Brighton had fired a warning sign very early on that they mean business, swatting aside Manchester United with very little regard or sympathy for Erik ten Hag's Old Trafford premiere.
+Brighton had fired a warning sign on opening weekend that they mean business, stylishly swatting aside Manchester United with very little regard or sympathy for Erik ten Hag's Old Trafford premiere.
 Similar to their Liverpool visit, they were able to prey on vulnerabilities.
 Many teams have wilted when playing away at the two most iconic stadiums in the northwest.
 Not Brighton.

 They arrived at Old Trafford, and then Anfield some weeks later, brimming with confidence.
 Four points from those two fixtures alone suggests their assurance was not misplaced.